Microscopic Evidence from the Other Side of the International Dateline

 An image of one of the clipped nails (Figure 1) illustrates the appearance of the bloody dirt and how the nails were clipped, instead of scraped, in order to preserve the microscopic evidence.

 The “dirt” was bloody human skin tissue.
 A sample of the tissue is depicted in Figure 2.
 Immediately, ABO blood grouping determined that the blood was different from the victim.
 Several days later, her boyfriend was interviewed at the police station.
 Although he denied any involvement completely, the scratches on his face indicated otherwise.
-DNA analysis confirmed the blood under the victim’s fingernails was the boyfriend’s.
+DNA analysis performed by an outside source (McCrone Associates does not analyze DNA samples) confirmed the blood under the victim’s fingernails was the boyfriend’s.